craigduncanlab/PyConMessenger/Documentation/ProjectGutenbergNotes.md

 # After your submission checks are run

-When this is run from the web is runs this on the server and the output is a web link to a cache of the e-book, kindle, HTML and `output.txt` file.
+The checking process is run on the server and the output is a web link to a cache of the e-book, kindle, HTML and `output.txt` file.

 There will be an images and no images version of the book.

 Read the output.txt to diagnose errors in the submission.
+If there are errors, you need to repeat the process.